pbrisson85/runReportsOnPrem/README.md

 - Priorities:

-  ### Where did I leave off.
-I finished getting rid of all postgres queries for the two level report.
-However I didnt FINISH converting any of the postgres queries in shared/queries/postgres/viewItemTrend_baseReport to be able to accomodate the two level report by making the program = program to optional AND I need to change the data that is being queried to include the freeze, soak, brand, size, etc like I did in viewItemTrend_inTrendByCust.
-Remeber the queries in viewItemTrend_baseReport currently erroneously use the l1, l2, l3 fields when the fields should just be hardcoded.
-Once this is finished then test it.
-Once it is working then try to convert all of the two level report routines to be shared.
-Once that is done.
-I can start building more.
-In this scenerio I would be skipping combining the routes for now.

-  ## Looks like I can re-use the viewItemTrend_inTrendByCust reports (def for level 0 so far) by just addinging a flag whether it should be filtered by customer or not.
-SAME THING FOR THE ALREADY SHARED ROUTINES.
-I COULD GET RID OF SEPERATE GET ITEM TREND_BASE VS GET ITEM TREND_BY CUST.
-THEY ARE EXACTLY THE SAME EXCEPT WITH AN OPTIONAL CUSTOMER FILTER.

-  - Continue to refactor, Get to the point where there are only one set of postgres queries.
-Then get to the point where all routes and routines are refactored.
-THEN can build out the Joe B report by either adding a WHERE clause to every query or by making the tables dynamic and making an app that creates new tables that are pre-filtered.
-LIKELY will make a table of all the eligible items and then add a where clause to all queries.

-  - Error: when drilling down on bySpeciesGroupProg, level 2 by either customer or item the total is not tying.
-I saw this on USA COD
-  - Same thing with when I am getting detail on the customer drilldown.

-  - Get detail on sales YTD when the from and to date are changed from default does not work.
-It is pulling a different date range
-  - Refactor
+  ### Making progress... get detail on the base report has an issue when in a three level report. converting this over to be used by 2 level and three level was the last thing I did and when testing again on the three level i am not getting any data from the query. the test was specifically on detail in so_by week.
+Once this is fixed and tested then convert the last routine in the two level report to use the shared version.
+At that point I can start creating new reports.

+  - priority is to build out the Joe B report. current plan is to have a seperate APP that creates data to filter on (a list of items that he is responsible for) and to add a where clause to all queries that is optional to be WHERE IN this table.

   - Fix data: size on COD should be Mkt or Scrod but is listed as any
   - In freeze/Brand/Size customer drilldown on fresh subtotal.
 Then item drilldown on MADI00.
 The FG inven is on the total but not on the lines.